rsalmei/alive-progress/README.md

   - a **visual feedback** of the current speed/throughput, as the spinner runs faster or slower according to the actual processing speed;
   - an **efficient** multi-threaded bar, which updates itself at a fraction of the actual speed (1,000,000 iterations per second equates to roughly 60fps refresh rate) to keep CPU usage low and avoid terminal spamming; (📌 new: you can now calibrate this!)
   - an expected time of arrival (**ETA**), that shows the remaining processing time in a friendly way, not anything like `eta: 1584s`, it will nicely show `eta: 0:26:24` as you would expect (but anything less than a minute is indeed `eta: 42s`);
-  - a `print()` hook, which allows print statements in the midst of an alive-bar context **without any hassle**, automatically cleaning the screen, and even enriching with the current position when it occurred;
+  - a `print()` hook, which allows print statements in the midst of an `alive-progress` context **without any hassle**, automatically cleaning the screen, and even enriching with the current position when it occurred;
   - after your processing has finished, a **nice receipt** is printed with the statistics of that run, including the elapsed time and observed throughput;
   - it tracks the actual count to detect **under and overflows**, so it will look different if you send in less or more than expected;
-  - it automatically detects if there's an **allocated tty**, and if there isn't, only the final receipt is printed, so you can safely include the alive-bar in any code, and rest assure your log file won't get 60fps progress lines;
+  - it automatically detects if there's an **allocated tty**, and if there isn't, only the final receipt is printed, so you can safely include `alive-progress` in any code, and rest assure your log file won't get 60fps progress lines;
-  - you can **pause** the alive-bar!
+  - you can **pause** `alive-progress` bars!
 I think that's an unprecedented feature for a progress bar!
 It's incredible to be able to manually operate on some items while inside a running progress bar context, and get the bar back like it had never stopped whenever you want;
   - it is **customizable**, with a growing smorgasbord of different bar and spinner styles, as well as several factories to easily generate yours!